exanpe/exa-grails-plugins/exa-datatables/README.md

 <p align="right"><a href="#Top">Top</a></p>
 <a name="changelog"></a>
 ##CHANGE LOG
+* v2.0.0 :
+** Same features as v1.0.2 but full compatible and dedicated to Grails 3.1.8+

 * v1.0.2 :
 ** Add stateSave parameter : Enable or disable saving the state of a table (paging position, ordering state, etc) so that is can be restored when the user reloads a page.
 ** Accepts JSON format as input data